-Students find it an incredibly useful tool, giving them anytime anywhere access to their materials, as former RUSU Education Officer, Fifi Bangham, explains:
+Students find Blackboard an incredibly useful tool, giving them flexible access to their materials, as former RUSU Education Officer, Fifi Bangham, explains:

 The CQSD TEL Team can support you in using Blackboard, from setting up your course to advising on learning design and how to use the various features in Blackboard effectively to enhance students’ learning.